Man Suspected of Shooting, Attempting to Kill His Ex-Girlfriend’s Ex-Boyfriend in Riverside Is Found and Arrested in Ohio

 At some point, Wair shot the victim multiple times, police said, describing the incident as an attempted killing.

-The SWAT team with Riverside police conducted surveillance on Wair in attempts to arrest him and eventually found out they he had fled the state and was possible in Columbus, Ohio.
+The SWAT team with Riverside police conducted surveillance on Wair in attempts to arrest him and eventually found out they he had fled the state and was possibly in Columbus, Ohio.
 Investigators received more information about Wair’s suspected location from U.S. Marshal authorities in Ohio, police said.

 After several days of doing surveillance on Wair in the Columbus area, investigators were able to find him at a home there and arrest him, police said.